 It is starting to be asparagus time again and I love it.
-These spears were blanched in the tall sided skillet that I wilted the spinach in.
+These spears were blanched in the tall-sided skillet that I wilted the spinach.
 Add enough water to a skillet or pot to immerse the asparagus in.
 Add 2 tsp. salt and bring to a boil.

-Use tongs to take the stalks from the pot and immerse them in an ice bath that you have prepared.
+Use tongs to take the stalks from the pot and immerse them in an ice bath in a bowl that you have prepared.
 I used a large bowl with about a half gallon of water with ice cubes to cool it down.

 Add the oil to a large skillet and add the garlic and cook for 30 seconds.
-Toss in the spinach and allow to wilt while stirring.
+Toss in the spinach and allow it to wilt while stirring.
 Then add the chopped sundried tomatoes and capers and cook until heated through.
 Mix up the simple sauce for the finishing touch.